107.1 POLICY

 107.2 PROCEDURES

+The following corrective actions are guidelines only.
+CEI may skip any step, repeat steps, or proceed directly to termination at its discretion.
 Employees must take personal responsibility for their conduct.
 Enforcement of CEI’s policies among employees is the continuing responsibility of supervisors.
 When employees fail to meet established standards or violate CEI policy, initiation of the four-step discipline process described below may be necessary:

-• Written Warning – Documentation is retained in the personnel file maintained by Human Resources.
+- Written Warning – Documentation is retained in the personnel file maintained by Human Resources.

-• Final Written Warning – (which may include suspension with or without pay depending on the circumstances).
+- Final Written Warning – (which may include suspension with or without pay, depending on the circumstances).
 Documentation is retained in the personnel file maintained by Human Resources.
 This is a Performance Improvement Plan (PIP).

 It is the expectation that any performance infraction serious enough to merit documentation is of sufficient significance to be referenced in the annual performance review.
+A Performance Improvement Plan will be ranked as a “Does Not Meet” on the annual performance review.

 Disciplinary forms are available in the human resources office.
 Human Resources will be involved in all disciplinary processes.